awsdocs/aws-codeartifact-user-guide/doc_source/npm-auth.md

 npm install lodash
 ```

-Use the following command to publish a new npm package to an CodeArtifact repository\.
+Use the following command to publish a new npm package to a CodeArtifact repository\.

 ```
 npm publish